Last Updated on 12/28/2022

 No one does Christmas quite like Strasbourg, France, also known as the Capital of Christmas.
 Each street seems more elaborately decorated than the next with lights, tinsel and even teddy bears hanging from buildings.
 I’ve been to several Christmas markets in Europe, and none really compare to the ones in Strasbourg.

 You’ll want to stay as central as possible so you can walk to all the markets.
 Choose Régent Petite France & Spa for luxury or Hotel Hannong to be close to everything.
 When you’re traveling around Christmas, it’s nice to stay at a hotel that has homey touches.
-Prices go up considerably during this time of year (sometimes almost double), so consider Ibis if you’re on a budget.
-Airbnb also has some great options, but be sure to book as early as possible because rooms will book quickly.
+Prices do increase considerably during this time of year (sometimes almost double).

 How long should I stay in Strasbourg?

 You could soak up all this Christmas goodness in a day or two, but check the days and times the markets are open ahead of time.
 Strasbourg would be the perfect destination to add on to a trip to Germany or Paris.
 We only had two full days, so we decided to just stay in Strasbourg, but you could easily make a day trip down to Colmar.

 Keep in mind the market itself has more limited hours on Christmas Eve and Christmas Day, but there’s still plenty to do.

 On Christmas Eve you can expect to see a line around the corner at Naegel.
 Locals are getting their Bûches de Noël for Christmas day and maybe even some pastries for the morning.

 We stopped in La Bolée de Cidre to warm up and get a galette and crêpes.
 I usually research places to eat ahead of time, save choices in my google maps, and even sometimes make a reservation (I had my heart set on Crêperie Le Moulin du Diable, but they were closed for the holiday).